drazdra/UNN/README.md

 #### A moment of thinking

-Here we get an interesting side conclusion: Q/K may learn not just the level of token compatibility (the critically low score category vs everything else) but also learn to work as a *patcher* to change the size of the patterns, so that the amalgamation of their work ends up in the right proportions.
-This is interesting as it then learns to encompass two different functions: detecting token relatedness/compatibility and patching the size of mingled patterns for better mingling.
-Of course, at that, the mingled traits do not have to be *the same* between tokens, as the attention head may extract different ones from different tokens.
-But considering the amount of other things it should take into consideration, i would guess it's a rather weak emerging feature.
+Here we get an interesting side conclusion: Q/K may learn not just the level of token compatibility (the critically low score category vs everything else) but also learn to work as a *patcher* to change the size of the patterns - so that the amalgamation of their work ends up in the right proportions.
+This is interesting, as it then learns to encompass two different functions: detecting token relatedness/compatibility *and* patching the size of mingled patterns for better integration.
+But considering the amount of other things it should take into consideration (like, trait variability between tokens), i would guess it's a rather weak emerging feature.

 #### End of the thinking